 Next to the palace you’ll find the Azulejos de Azeitão workshop; the place to come if you want to see how they’re made.
 The factory reproduces historical designs for individual resale or custom orders such as the façade of a church in Gabon or a living room in Atlanta.
 Everyone was hard at work when I walked in.

 Visitors are welcomed so while his colleagues continued painting and drawing, Nuno Silva showed me the different techniques involved for recreating raised relief 15th and 16th century tiles using moulds and dry ropes.
-I couldn’t resist buying a finished product to take home, safe in the knowledge that no historical buildings had been vandalised in order to get it.
+I couldn’t resist buying a finished reproduction Portuguese tile as a souvenir, safe in the knowledge that no historical buildings had been vandalised in order to get it.

 Time for cake… with moscatel wine!